Nonpartisan Education Review / Essays, Volume 10 Number 1

 The National Research Council

-The CRESST folk re-entered the testing cost debate with a report from the Board on Testing and Assessment (BOTA) at the National Research Council (NRC), a group that they captured in the late 1980s and have held as their own ever since (Phelps 2008/2009, 2012b).
-The 2008 BOTA-NRC report, Common Standards for K–12 Education?, asserts, again, that the GAO report left something out and so underestimated the cost of testing (Beatty).
-And, again, the assertion is false.
-This time, the NRC accused the GAO study of neglecting to consider the cost of “standard setting” during test development; in fact, this cost was fully accrued in the GAO calculations.
+The CRESST folk re-entered the testing cost debate with a National Science Foundation (NSF) funded Rand Corporation report in 2002 (Hamilton, Stecher, Klein) and a 2008 report, Common Standards for K–12 Education?, from the Board on Testing and Assessment (BOTA) at the National Research Council (NRC) (Beatty), a group that they captured in the late 1980s and have held as their own ever since (Phelps 2008/2009, 2012b).
+Both reports assert, again, that the GAO report left something out and so underestimated the cost of testing.
+And, again, the assertions are false.
+The 2002 Rand report claimed that the GAO report did not consider some test preparation costs.
+In fact, literally “any and all” test preparation costs were included.
+The 2008 NRC report accused the GAO study of neglecting to consider the cost of “standard setting” during test development; in fact, this cost was fully accrued in the GAO calculations.

 Claiming a void in others’ calculations is used as an excuse to bulk up their own cost estimates massively.
 Here are just several ways that the NRC report, Common Standards for K–12 Education?, overestimates the cost of testing: